mattl1598/Project-Bookworm/writeup.md

 that appears when the `Book Details` button on the homepage which then passes it through to the details form.
 The details form displays the books title, authors, genre, release/published date, age rating, blurb and cover image.

+Another section is the part for loaning books out to schools and returning them to the base location.
+The first part of this sub-system is a form to select the school that is having books exchanged with using a drop-down menu and a pair of buttons either `Sign Out` books to that school or `Sign In` books from that school.
+The second part of the sub-system is a form for entering the isbns that are part of the exchange.
+The isbns are entered into a entry box and stored visually in a list box with the corresponding titles in another list box next to it.
+Once the isbns have been entered and the submit button has been pressed, the system processes all the books and adds them to the a new loan in the database for signing out books or to the existing loan for returning them to the base.

+Another section is the part for retrieving data about a school in the database.
+The first part of this sub-system is a form for selecting the school from a drop-down menu and three buttons to select which mode the second form should open in.
+Whether the user is viewing or editing a school or

 ### Sampled Detailed Algorithms

 ## User Guide

+#### signing out instructions draft
+Another section is the part for loaning books out to schools and returning them to the base location.
+To start the process for re-assigning books, the user clicks on the `Sign Out Books` button on the homepage which opens a form to select the school the process should reference with a drop down menu.
+Once the user has selected as school, there is a choice of two buttons, one to `Sign Out` books to a school and another (`Sign In`) for returning books to the base.
+When the correct button is pressed, a new window is opened with two lists, an entry box and a button.
+The user should enter the isbn of a book to be processed and press `Enter` which will add the isbn to the first list box and the title associated with that isbn to the second.
+The user should repeat entering isbns until every book they wish to process has been entered.

 ### Contents

 ## Evaluation